-Under this subcomponent, mini grid developers screen and propose mini-grid subprojects, and conduct E&S due diligence for one or more mini girds before submitting their proposals for funding.
+Under this subcomponent, mini grid developers submit an ESMS and confirm a clean E&S track record as part of their application to be admitted into the program.
+Once accepted into the program, they screen and conduct E&S due diligence for one or more mini grids before submitting their proposals for funding, along with site-specific E&S documents.
 REA reviews and evaluates each proposal and approves, returns for adjustment, or rejects the proposal.
-For approved proposals, a Grant Agreement will be signed between REA and the mini-grid developer, who will then prepare site specific E&S documents, which must be verified by REA before construction can commence (using sampling as part of risk-based approach).
+For approved proposals, a Grant Agreement will be signed between REA and the mini-grid developer.
+The site-specific E&S documents must be verified by REA before construction can commence (using sampling as part of risk-based approach).
 During construction and operation, the developer must maintain E&S compliance while REA continues to monitor its E&S performance.

 In sum, Performance Based Grants program has 3 major stages: (1) Proposal-Acceptance into the Program; (2) Design Verification for Sites; and (3) Construction & Operation.
 Figure 4.2 shows the workflow of this component and the general E&S responsibilities of each key party.
-For further details, please refer to the Section "Performance Based Grant Program" in the Mini grid Component Operating Guideline.
+For further details, please refer to the Project Implementation Manual.